core-process/ghostwriter/readme.md

 ### Advanced: rendering targets

 Ghostwriter identifies a limited set of rendering targets to support fine-tuning of the pre-rendered result.
-This might be useful e.g. to iron-out specific incompatibilities between social networks and their required meta data.
+This capability might be useful e.g. to iron-out specific incompatibilities between social networks and their required metadata.
 Please use this feature with care and do not use it for cloaking purposes.

-Currently the following rendering targets are identified:
+Currently, Ghostwriter identifies the following rendering targets:

 | Identifier | Target |
 | :-- | :-- |